São Gonçalo do Amarante, Rio Grande do Norte: Monuments and historical sites

 The settlement of Barreiros is one of the oldest in the municipality, located near the Potengi River estuary, where fishing is practiced.
 During the early settlement of São Gonçalo do Amarante, it housed a river port that provided access to Natal.

 The former settlement of Poço Limpo emerged in the second half of the 19th century and was the scene of several conflicts.
 It belonged to the municipality of São Gonçalo do Amarante until 1943 and corresponds to the current municipality of Ielmo Marinho.

-The settlement of Rego Moleiro is notable for two significant events in the municipality’s history: the first was the death of Jacob Rabbi, a defender of Dutch interests in the region, and the second was the participation of Maria do Carmo Brito, the first woman to serve as president of the São Gonçalo do Amarante City Council.
+The settlement of Regomoleiro is notable for two significant events in the municipality's history: the first was the death of Jacob Rabbi, a defender of Dutch interests in the region, and the second was the participation of Maria do Carmo Brito, the first woman to serve as president of the São Gonçalo do Amarante City Council.
 Its original name was Rodrigo Moleiro, after the owner of an old grain mill.
 In 1910, the municipal administration proposed renaming it Alberto Maranhão, but the change never took effect.
 The Rego Moleiro chapel, one of the oldest structures in São Gonçalo do Amarante, is located in this settlement.

 The settlement of Santo Antônio dos Barreiros was established as a village in 1885, originating from the interests of a landowning family that inhabited the area.
 It emerged near the Barreiros village, hence its name.
 In the 1970s, it was renamed Santo Antônio do Potengi, which has since undergone a process of urbanization.
 It preserves important historical landmarks of the municipality, such as the old Matoso family mansion and the São Francisco sugar mill.